Table 6. Environmental Exposures Other Than Sunlight Associated with Melanomaa continued...

 Mutations in CDKN2A account for 35% to 40% of familial melanomas.
 A large case series from Britain found that CDKN2A mutations were present in 100% of families with seven to ten individuals affected with melanoma, 60% to 71% of families with four to six cases, and 14% of families with two cases.
-Many mutations reported among families consist of founder mutations, which are unique to specific populations and the geographic areas from which they originate.[72,73,74,75,76,77,78]
+A similar study of Greek individuals with melanoma found CDKN2A mutations in 3.3% of single melanoma cases, 22% of familial melanoma cases, and 57% of individuals with multiple primary melanomas.
+Many mutations reported among families consist of founder mutations, which are unique to specific populations and the geographic areas from which they originate.[74,75,76,77,78,79,80]